Staff: New York Office

-Rachel Swaner is an associate director of research focusing on justice issues related to children and youth.
+Rachel Swaner is the deputy director, Research focusing on justice issues related to children and youth.
 She is currently the project director of the multi-site evaluation of the Defending Childhood Initiative, the U.S. Attorney General's multi-site initiative to address children's exposure to violence.
 She is also the research coordinator for a national portrait study of the commercial sexual exploitation of children.
 Prior to joining the Center, she was a researcher at the Harlem Children’s Zone, where she evaluated social, educational, and health programs for children and youth.
 Ms. Swaner received her Bachelor of Science and Masters of Public Administration from New York University, and her Ph.D. in Sociology from the CUNY Graduate Center.
 She teaches at NYU's Wagner School of Public Service.

-Brett Taylor is deputy director of National Technical Assistance.
-He has also been deputy director of the Center’s Tribal Justice Exchange program since its inception in 2008.
+Brett Taylor is director of operations for the Center’s Tribal Justice Exchange program.
+He formerly was the Center’s deputy director of national technical assistance.
 Before joining the Center in 2007, Mr. Taylor served as the senior defense attorney for six years at the Red Hook Community Justice Center in Brooklyn, New York.
 Prior to that, he was a trial attorney for the Legal Aid Society in Brooklyn for over 10 years.
-Mr. Taylor has presented at numerous national conferences on community courts, tribal courts, community prosecution and other community justice topics.
+Mr. Taylor has worked with numerous tribes on creating justice system strategic plans and needs assessments.
+He has presented at numerous national conferences on tribal courts, community courts, community prosecution, and other community justice topics.
 He was the attendance court hearing officer in P.S.
 27, a Brooklyn elementary school from 2007-2010.
 He has also been a trainer for the Red Hook Youth Court since 1998 and has been organizing and coaching in the Red Hook Youth Baseball League since 2000.
 Mr. Taylor holds a B.A. from the University of Pittsburgh and a J.D. from the University of Pittsburgh School of Law.

 Rebecca Thomforde Hauser